ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 wait a little longer.
 Don&#x27;t throw away dirty water till
 you have got clean; keep on scraping
-the roads till von carierot better
+the roads till you can got better
-work;for the poorest pay is better
+work; for the poorest pay is better
 than none, and the humblest office
 is better than being out of employ
 ment.